Primordial black holes in loop quantum cosmology: The effect on the threshold: The threshold of primordial black hole formation in loop quantum gravity

 At this point, we need to stress that the characteristic size of the overdensity is initially super-horizon and will reenter the cosmological horizon when the areal radius of the overdensity becomes equal to the cosmological horizon $H^{-1}$, i.e. \beq \frac{1}{H_\mathrm{hc}} = a_\mathrm{hc}\sin\chi_a, \eeq where the index ``hc" denotes quantities at the horizon crossing time.
 Writing now the energy density of the overdensity as $\rho = \rho_\mathrm{b}(1+\delta)$, where $\delta\equiv \frac{\delta\rho}{\rho_\mathrm{b}}$, one can plug $\rho$ into \Eq{Friedmann equation-k=1} and working within the uniform Hubble gauge where $H = H_\mathrm{b}$ they can recast \Eq{eq:hc_1} as \beq \sin^2\chi_a = \frac{1}{G^\delta_\mathrm{hc}}\left(\frac{F^\delta_\mathrm{hc}}{F_\mathrm{hc}}-1\right), \eeq where $F^\delta_\mathrm{hc} = F\left[\rho_\mathrm{b,hc}(1+\delta)\right]$ and $G^\delta_\mathrm{hc} = G\left[\rho_\mathrm{b,hc}(1+\delta)\right]$.

-Once then the overdensity region crosses the cosmological horizon will initially follow the cosmic expansion and at some point it will detach from it starting to collapse to form a black hole horizon.
+Once then the overdensity region enters in causal contact with the rest of the Universe, i.e. when its chatacteristic scale crosses the cosmological horizon, it will initially follow the cosmic expansion and at some point it will detach from it starting to collapse to form a black hole horizon.
 This basically happens at the time of maximum expansion of the overdensity, when the Hubble parameter in \Eq{Friedmann equation - background universe} becomes zero, i.e. $H_m=0$, or equivalently when \beq a_\mathrm{m}=\frac{3\Mp^2 G_m}{F_\mathrm{m}}, \eeq with the subscript ``m" denoting quantities at the maximum expansion time.

 Having derived above the horizon crossing time and the time at maximum expansion we establish below a criterion for PBH formation by investigating the necessary conditions for the triggering of the gravitational collapse process.
 Doing so, we confront the gravitational force which pushes matter inwards and enhances in this way the black hole gravitational collapse with the sound wave pressure force which pushes matter outwards, thus disfavoring the collapse of the overdensity.
 In particular, the criterion which we adopt is the requirement that the time at which the pressure sound wave crosses the radius of the overdensity region should be larger than the time at the maximum expansion, which is actually the time of the onset of the gravitational collapse.
 Thus, the sound pressure force will not have time to disperse the collapsing fluid matter to the background medium and prevent in this way the collapsing process.
 Equivalently, we require that the proper size of the overdensity $\chi_a$ is larger than the sound crossing distance by the time of maximum expansion $\chi_\mathrm{s}$, i.e. \beq \chi_a > \chi_\mathrm{s}. \eeq